 Later, however, after his presidential term concluded, a more circumspect Thomas Jefferson had refined his views of change with an eloquence that stands the test of time, without rival:

 I am not an advocate for frequent changes in laws and Constitutions.
 But laws must and institutions must go hand in hand with the progress of the human mind.
 As that becomes more developed, more enlightened as new discoveries are made, new truths discovered and manners and opinions change, with the change of circumstances, institutions must advance also to keep pace with the times.
 We might as well require a man to wear the coat which fitted him when a boy as civilized society to remain ever under the regimen of their barbarous ancestors.

 Previously, we saw that it was Thomas Jefferson, who objected to Hamilton’s banking system as flowing from principles adverse to liberty.
 This was accomplished by creating an influence of the Treasury over members of Congress, inherently susceptible to corruption, and tending to narrow the government into fewer hands and approximate it to a hereditary form.
 And it was Andrew Jackson, who swore an oath as an obligation of the government to grant no privilege that aids one class over another.
 Mr. Jackson vowed to act as honest broker between classes, and to protect the weak and defenseless against the abuses of the rich and powerful.

-(The next segment in our three part series introduces readers to the great issue which TR had identified: to reform the "unnatural alliance of politics and corporations" to enthrone privilege.)
+(The second segment in our three part series speaks to the great issue which T.R. had identified: to reform the “unnatural alliance of politics and corporations” to enthrone privilege.)